Table of Contents

 Otherwise the plan of action is more or less similar as in Turku.
 At 6pm, Havis Amanda, Helsinki’s nude female statue on top of a fountain, receives her oversized white graduation cap.
 Since the fountain is fully operational at the time of the capping, several students don’t hesitate to go for a swim, no matter the temperature.

-May 1 belongs to picnics and performances so you’ll want to hang out in Kaivopuisto park (called also Kaivairi by locals) and by the sea in Ullanlinna area – with your picnic blanket, plentiful snacks and drinks, and warm clothing.
+May 1 belongs to picnics and performances so you’ll want to hang out in Kaivopuisto park (called also Kaivari by locals) and by the sea in Ullanlinna area – with your picnic blanket, plentiful snacks and drinks, and warm clothing.